Deltares/hydromt/docs/dev/migrating-to-v1.rst

 Another change to mention is that the region methods ``parse_region`` and ``parse_region_value`` are no longer located in ``workflows.basin_mask`` but in `workflows.region`.
 These functions are only relevant for components that inherit from `SpatialModelComponent`.
-See `GridComponent` on how to use these functions.
+See `GridComponent` and  `workflows.grid` on how to use these functions.

 In HydroMT core, we let `GridComponent` inherit from `SpatialModelComponent`.
-One can call `model.grid.create`, which will in turn call `create_region`.
+One can call `model.grid.create`, which will in turn call `parse_region_x`, based on the kind of region it receives.

 The command line interface no longer supports a `--region` argument.
 Instead, the region should be specified in the yaml file on the relevant component.